OTF — Grow Grant

 grant_single_labels|admissibility

-• Deliver programs and services in one of four sectors: sports and recreation, arts and culture, environment, human and social services
+- Applicants must deliver programs and services in one of the following sectors: sports and recreation, arts and culture, environment, and human and social services.

-• Have a primary purpose, presence, and reputation for delivering community-based programs and services in Ontario
+- Applicants should have a primary purpose, presence, and reputation for delivering community-based programs with direct community impact within one of the 16 geographic catchment areas in Ontario.

-• Demonstrate the financial and organizational capacity to manage funds and complete the project
+- Affirmation of the financial and organizational capacity to manage the grant funds and complete the proposed project as per the Financial Need and Health of Applicants policy is required.

 grant_eligibility_criteria|who_can_apply